-HB 369 (Hale and others)(S. NR Energy)
+HB 369 (Hale and others)(To House for concurrence with senate committee sub)

-Would amend laws concerning disposal of cervid carcass material to include taxidermists and butchers, and to eliminate boiling and incineration as acceptable methods of cervid meat disposal, leaving land disposal or landfilling.
-HB 405 (Nemes, Lewis)(H. Rules)
+Would amend laws concerning disposal of cervid carcass material to include taxidermists and butchers, and to eliminate boiling as acceptable methods of cervid meat disposal, leaving land disposal, incineration, and landfilling.

+HB 405 (Nemes, Lewis)(S. State Local Govt)

-Proposed state constitutional amendment would increase the term of office for Circuit Court Clerks and Commonwealth's Attorneys from six years to eight years beginning in 2024; increase the term of office for county attorneys and district judges from four years to eight years beginning in 2022; increase the requirement of being a licensed attorney from two years to eight years for district judges beginning in 2022; exempt any person serving as a District Judge on the effective date of the Act from the eight-year licensure requirement.
+Proposed state constitutional amendment would increase the term of office for Commonwealth's Attorneys from six years to eight years beginning in 2030; increase the term of office for district judges from four years to eight years beginning in 2022; increase the requirement of being a licensed attorney from two years to eight years for district judges beginning in 2022; exempt any person serving as a District Judge on the effective date of the Act from the eight-year licensure requirement.